 FIRST: Notify email@example.com immediately and provide full details of the situation.
 The Treasurer's Office will respond with any further steps required.

 Also as reference the Standard Practice Guide 601.25 outlines the regular incident reporting policy for all University units.
 Note: Wait for a response from Treasury.

-You should contact the Treasurer’s Office at email@example.com or 734 615-6123 and tell them what problems you are experiencing.
-We will assess the problem and if necessary replace the equipment.
-There is a reduced charge for replacement equipment if the malfunctioning equipment is returned to the Treasurer’s Office.
+You should contact the Treasurer’s Office at firstname.lastname@example.org or 734 615-6123 and tell them what problems you are experiencing.
+Treasury will attempt to assess the problem and if necessary order you a new credit card terminal.
+There is a reduced charge for replacement terminals ordered through Treasury instead of the Vantiv support center.

 A merchant is required to retain legible copies of credit card receipts for up to 18 months in order to satisfy any disputes/chargebacks.
 These receipts should be kept in a locked file cabinet or safe.
 After the 18 month period has expired, the credit card receipts should be shredded in order to protect cardholder information (refer to PCI 9.1).

 You will receive a monthly statement from the Merchant Acquirer Bank (Vantiv) detailing your sales and your fees.
 Also, all Merchants are set up with an automatic feed into the University’s General Ledger.
 Merchant sales and fees will be posted to the chartfields that were provided on the Merchant Registration Form and will appear on your University Statement of Activity.